Boom, gloom, or doom? What the next recession might mean for consumer companies has been added to your bookmarks.

 How to start preparing now

-The retail industry has good cause to celebrate this holiday season: Consumer confidence is up, spending is up, unemployment is at historic lows, and inflation appears to be relatively tame.
-But with many US consumers still recovering from the Great Recession and the retail economy showing signs of weakness, what will happen when the next recession hits?
+The consumer business industry continues to show mixed signals—while unemployment is at historic lows and inflation appears to be relatively tame, 2018 retail holiday sales grew at a lower-than-expected rate over the same period in 2017.
+With many US consumers still recovering from the Great Recession and the economy showing some signs of weakness, what will happen when the next recession hits?

 - Download the PDF